JetBrains/amper/docs/Tutorial.md

 |  |-module.yaml
 ```

 In this example, the internal dependencies on the `shared` module are declared using relative paths.
-No need to give additional names to the libraries.
+No need to give
+additional names to the libraries.

-_NOTE: Since Amper is currently [Gradle-based](Documentation.md#gradle-based-projects), a settings.gradle.kts should be located in the project root._
+> In the [Gradle-based](Documentation.md#gradle-based-projects) Amper project, a `settings.gradle.kts` file should be
+> located in the project root.

-_Copy the [settings.gradle.kts](../examples/new-project-template/settings.gradle.kts) and the [gradle folder](../examples/new-project-template/gradle) from a template project:_
+Copy the [settings.gradle.kts](../examples/new-project-template/settings.gradle.kts) and the [gradle folder](../examples/new-project-template/gradle) from a template project:
 ```
 |-gradle/...
 |-app/